GSA/digitalgov.gov/content/post/2015-09-22-understanding-your-customer-2.md

 date: 2015-09-22 10:00:26 -0400
 title: 'Understanding Your Customer'
 summary: 'How well do you know your customers?
-There’sa new guide out from the Excellence In Government (EIG) Fellows Program to help you do just that.
+There’s a new guide out from the Excellence In Government (EIG) Fellows Program to help you do just that.
 Led by the Partnership for Public Service, EIG is a federal government initiative to train future leaders.
 This year, three hundred federal employees took the EIG journey to learn'
 authors: [andrea-d-williamson]
 categories:
   - Managing Digital